MattTriano/analytics_data_where_house/docs/setup/getting_started.md

 ![With Mapbox API key](/assets/imgs/superset/deckgl_polygon_chart_demo.png){ style="width:51%" }

 ## Initializing the system

+!!! warning "Before you initialize"

+	 If you want to change any credentials, do this before you start up the system.
+It's easiest to do this by renaming (or removing) all `.env` files, rerunning `make make_credentials`, and entering the desired credentials (and remember to remove your prior `.env` files if you kept them earlier).
+You can change many of the credentials after the system is up and running, but changing credentials for existing databases is not currently supported.

 On the first startup of the system (and after setting your credentials), run the commands below to
 1. build the platform's docker images, and initialize the airflow metadata database,